 Unlike batch ETL, EII can easily handle real-time data integration and delivery use cases, allowing business users to consume fresh data for data analysis and reporting.

 Enterprise Data Replication (EDR)

-Used as a data propagation technique, Enterprise Data Replication (EDR) is a real-time data consolidation method that involves moving data from one storage system to another.
-In its simplest form, EDR consists in moving a dataset from one database to another database having the same schema.
-However, recently, the process has become more complex to involve disparate source and target databases, with data being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.
+Used as a data propagation technique, Enterprise Data Replication (EDR) is a real-time data consolidation method.
+It involves moving data from one storage system to another.
+In its simplest form, EDR consists of moving a dataset from one database to another with the same schema.
+Recently, the process has become more complex, involving different source and target databases.
+Data is also being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.